Google Cloud – EHR Healthcare Case Study

 Use cloud-native solutions for keys and secrets management and optimize for identity-based access

-• Google Cloud supports Key Management Service – KMS and Secrets Manager for managing secrets and key management.
+• Google Cloud supports Cloud Key Management Service (Cloud KMS) and Secret Manager for managing secrets and key management.
+Cloud KMS now supports quantum-safe key encapsulation mechanisms, and Secret Manager supports integrated secret synchronization with GKE clusters.

 Improve and standardize tools necessary for application and network monitoring and troubleshooting.

-• Google Cloud provides Cloud Operations Suite which includes Cloud Monitoring and Logging to cover both on-premises and Cloud resources.
+• Google Cloud provides Cloud Operations Suite (Google Cloud Observability) which includes Cloud Monitoring and Logging to cover both on-premises and Cloud resources.

-• Cloud Monitoring collects measurements of key aspects of the service and of the Google Cloud resources used
+• Cloud Monitoring collects measurements of key aspects of the service and of the Google Cloud resources used.
+It now integrates with App Hub for Application Monitoring dashboards with trace span visibility.

 • Cloud Monitoring Uptime check is a request sent to a publicly accessible IP address on a resource to see whether it responds.